mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 ### Scanning the source code for all struct's methods

-Here's a short piece of code that scans a folder of go source code to first finds a package by it's name and then searches for all methods that are bound to the struct we are interested in.
+Here's a short piece of code that scans a folder of `go` source code to first find a package by name and then search for all methods that are bound to the `struct` we're interested in.

 ```go
 fset := token.NewFileSet()